erasmus-chatlearn/pmtutor-watsonx-assistant-configurations/setup/setup-guide.md

 ![Review custom extension configuration](./images/create-oai-extension-11.png) *Click Finish*

-After successfully integrating to your Draft environment, you should see your OpenAI platform extension in Environments > Draft.
+After successfully integrating the extension to your Draft environment, you should see your OpenAI platform extension in Environments > Draft.
 ![Draft environment](./images/create-oai-extension-12.png)